tnev/Nightstand/README.md

 pod 'Nightstand'
 ```

-* Once you’ve defined your **Row**s and **Section**s, you just have to make sure the controller that contains your table view conforms to the **Sectioned** protocol.
-	* This is a protocol that requires the conforming class to have an Array of **Sections**s
+Once you’ve defined your **Row**s and **Section**s, you just have to make sure the controller that contains your table view conforms to the **Sectioned** protocol.
+This is a protocol that requires the conforming class to have an Array of **Section**s

-* Now, just call the default **Sectioned** functions in any of the UITableViewDelegate/DataSource methods that you wish to implement and Nightstand will handle the rest.
+Now, just call the default **Sectioned** functions in any of the UITableViewDelegate/DataSource methods that you wish to implement and Nightstand will handle the rest.

-* If you're having any trouble, or prefer to just see the code, please refer to the example project.
+If you're having any trouble, or prefer to just see the code, please refer to the example project.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## How can I report an issue?
-* Please report any issues using GitHub Issues
+Please report any issues using GitHub Issues

 ## How can I contribute?
-* Please open a Pull Request for any minor fixes or contributions.
+Please open a Pull Request for any minor fixes or contributions.
 For any major contributions or ideas, feel free to contact me or open an issue and I'd be happy to discuss it with you.

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Author